alexz4nder/NESem/README.md

 # NESem

-NES emulator project i do in free time.
+NES emulator project which I do in free time.